-The Governance and Human Resources Committee shall be comprised of not less than three (3) Directors of the Corporation as determined by the Board of Directors, all of whom shall be independent (as defined under applicable securities laws) and comply with eligibility and qualification standards under applicable legislation in effect from time to time.
+The GHRC shall be composed of not less than three (3) Directors of the Corporation as determined by the Board of Directors, all of whom shall be independent (as defined under applicable securities laws) and comply with eligibility and qualification standards under applicable legislation in effect from time to time.

-The primary objective of the Governance and Nominating Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by (i) ensuring that corporate governance guidelines are adopted, disclosed and applied, including director qualification standards, director responsibilities, director access to management and independent advisors, director compensation, director orientation and continuing education and annual performance evaluation of the Board, (ii) identifying individuals qualified to become new Board members and recommending to the Board the nominees for each annual meeting of shareholders of the Corporation.
-The Committee shall also assist the Board in (i) the oversight of the development, succession planning and compensation of senior executives, (ii) the identification, oversight and management of risk related to the compensation policies and practices of the Corporation, (iii) establishing the compensation philosophy and the compensation and benefit plans for the workforce of the Corporation and its material operating subsidiaries, (iv) executive compensation disclosure, (iv) the oversight of the corporate culture of the Corporation to ensure, inter alia, that it reflects the Corporation's commitment to integrity and the highest standards of ethical behaviour and that it fosters the overall health and well-being of the workforce, as well as (vi) such other matters delegated to the Committee by the Board.
+The primary objective of the GHRC is to assist the Board of Directors in fulfilling its oversight responsibilities by (i) ensuring that corporate governance guidelines are adopted, disclosed and applied, including director qualification standards, director responsibilities, director access to management and independent advisors, director compensation, director orientation and continuing education and annual performance evaluation of the Board, (ii) identifying individuals qualified to become new Board members and recommending to the Board the nominees for each annual meeting of shareholders of the Corporation.
+The Committee shall also assist the Board in (i) the oversight of the development, succession planning and compensation of senior executives, (ii) the identification, oversight and management of risk related to the compensation policies and practices of the Corporation, (iii) establishing the compensation philosophy and the compensation and benefit plans for the workforce of the Corporation and its material operating subsidiaries, (iv) executive compensation disclosure, (v) the oversight of the corporate culture of the Corporation to ensure, inter alia, that it reflects the Corporation's commitment to integrity and the highest standards of ethical behaviour and that it fosters the overall health and well-being of the workforce, as well as (vi) such other matters delegated to the Committee by the Board.

-The Governance and Human Resources Committee's responsibilities include the following:
+The GHRC's responsibilities include the following: